aquasecurity/aqua-helm/README.md

 *PersistentVolumeClaim is not bound*

-This error comes in kubernetes set with kubeadm or kubespray and etc, you have an option to run this yaml to create presistent volume with generic storage class or to use existing storage class.
+This error exists when kubernetes deployed with kubeadm or kubespray, etc. This optional yaml can be ran to create a presistent volume with generic storage class or modified to use an existing storage class.

 ```yaml
 kind: PersistentVolume